 The Ruins - Another jungle setting with more ruins.
 However, there is one stream that runs through the left side of the map.
-This is another map that has you looking for the bomb and using it at the opponents base.
+This is another map that has players looking for the bomb and using it at the opponents base.

 Blood Lake - Yet another jungle setting, however this one contains a giant lake throughout the middle of the entire map that the player has to wade through if they are to cross it.
 The Seals must make their way to find the Hostages.

-Bitter Jungle * - This map has caves on each side of the map leading from the Seal to the Terrorist spawn.
+Bitter Jungle - This map has caves on each side of the map leading from the Seal to the Terrorist spawn.
 Each spawn contains a base with a variety of corners to hide around.
 To win this map, a team must plan and detonate the bomb in the opponents base.

-- This is a desert town based map, hence the title of it.
+Desert Glory - This is a desert town based map, hence the title of it.
 Seals spawn and must make their way through the town and into the Terrorist building in order to get the hostages.
 They must bring them back to their spawn in order to win.
 The map itself contains numerous buildings including a "hotel" which is 3 floors and makes for a good spot to snipe from.

 Night Stalker - This is another desert based map with a wide opened center with nothing but a few boulders for cover.
 Each side of the map has several buildings which also provide cover.
 The objective again is to find the bomb and plant it at the others base.

 Rat's Nest - This map takes place inside a ravine and cave with a desert theme.
 The cave contains various rooms, including one full of packages and boxes which provide cover.
-There are also a variety of hiding places around corners which make for good places to "camp."
+There are also a variety of hiding places around corners which make for good places to "camp".
 The map ends when one team has completely eliminated the other.